kaliv0/koi_fish/README.md

 ---------------------------
 ### How to use
-- Describe jobs as tables/dictionaries in a config file called 'koi.toml'.
+- Describe tasks as tables/dictionaries in a config file called 'koi.toml'.
 <br>(Put the config inside the root directory of your project)
 ```toml
 [test]